uF4No/chat-socketio-v3/article.md

 ### Storing the connected clients

 Let's start by storing the information of each client connected to our server.
-To identify each client, we'll ask the users to enter their name in a promts and aditionally, we'll save their socket id.
+To identify each client, we'll ask the users to enter their name in a promt and additionally, we'll save their socket id.
 Modify your `chat.js` file like this:

 ```js
 // FILE /client/chat.js